Acupuncture for Shingles in Melbourne

 Our practitioners draw on several modalities within a Traditional Chinese Medicine framework.
 Treatment is always tailored to your individual presentation, the stage of your condition, and your overall health.

-Fine needles placed along affected dermatomes and related channels may help modulate pain signalling and support nerve recovery.
-Surrounding needling (encircling the affected area) is one classical technique used for shingles-related conditions.
+Fine needles placed along the affected dermatome and related channels are used as a complementary approach that may support pain management during an outbreak.
+Surrounding needling (encircling the affected area) is one classical technique used for shingles.

 Chinese herbal formulas may be prescribed to help clear residual heat, resolve dampness, and move stagnant Qi and Blood.
 Formulas are tailored to your pattern and adjusted as your presentation changes.

-Moxa (artemisia) applied to specific points may help warm the channels, dispel cold-damp obstruction, and support circulation — particularly useful when pain has a cold, aching quality or when the affected area feels numb.
+Moxa (artemisia) applied to specific points may help warm the channels and support circulation — particularly considered when pain has a cold, aching quality or when the affected area feels numb.

-Since shingles tends to emerge when immunity is low, treatment may also address constitutional factors — supporting Qi, nourishing Yin, or calming the Shen (spirit) — to help reduce fatigue and improve overall resilience.
+Since shingles tends to emerge when immunity is under strain, treatment may also address constitutional factors – supporting Qi, nourishing Yin, or calming the Shen (spirit) – to help with fatigue and overall resilience.

-Practical dietary recommendations based on TCM food therapy may be offered to support recovery — for example, avoiding foods that generate heat or dampness during the acute phase, or those that impair circulation during recovery.
+Practical dietary recommendations based on TCM food therapy may be offered to support recovery — for example, avoiding foods that generate heat or dampness during the acute phase.

 Please note: Acupuncture and Chinese herbal medicine are complementary therapies.
 They are not intended to replace antiviral medication, which is most effective when started early in a shingles episode.
 If you suspect you have shingles, please see your GP promptly.
 Our practitioners are experienced in working alongside your existing medical management.